 - Lung: a meta-analysis of 28 studies found that turkey tail might help patients with lung cancer.
 While not all of the studies found exactly the same results, most of them showed some sort of benefit for survival, immune system response, or cancer symptoms .

 - Breast cancer: some studies have shown that breast cancer patients live longer when they take turkey tail products , although other studies haven’t found much difference .
-Interestingly, two small studies found that turkey tail may boost the immune system in breast cancer patients.
+Interestingly, two small studies found that turkey tail may boost the immune response in breast cancer patients.
 In one trial, women with breast cancer were given PSP in addition to another type of mushroom, and in the other, patients were given a freeze-dried turkey tail product.
 In both cases, the patients who took the mushroom products had stronger immune systems [11,12].

 - Leukemia: in one study, PSK kept some patients in remission for longer periods of time .